 Most sales proposals are focused on what they can provide to prospects.
 It’s more important to communicate the outcomes your prospect will achieve as a result of the deal.It’s more important to communicate the outcomes your prospect will achieve as a result of the deal.
 Click To Tweet

 Prospects don’t pay for features and deliverables, they pay for outcomes and results.
 Use your sales proposal as an opportunity to showcase your solution’s unique selling proposition (USP) and prove its ROI.

 The beginning portions of your proposal should address the problems that your prospect is facing.
-This will turn your proposal into a working document that basically outlines client objectives, a powerful way to persuade your prospects.
+This will turn your proposal into a working document that outlines client objectives, which is a powerful way to persuade your prospects.

 Did you know that 72% of people think positive reviews and testimonials make them trust a business more?
 People love to read reviews.
 So include them in your sales proposal to demonstrate how your solution has helped others.